JulianSamphire/ReformatCode/README.md

 -   Code replacement, `a++`, `a+=1`, `if a!=1` etc.
 -   Macros, quickly insert pre-defined text with autocomplete description
 -   Automatic calculation of windows declare types
+-   New - Checks the line for mismatched parentheses and notifies you

 ## TL;DR - Where do I go for help?